 100% sea container checks for transitional facilities

-We're changing reporting requirements for imported sea containers from July 2021.
-Find out about the changes and what you'll need to do.
+Reporting requirements for imported sea containers changed on 1 July 2021.
+Find out about the changes and what you need to do.

-Currently, TFs only report on contaminated containers, which amounts to some 2% to 10% of the traffic entering their grounds.
+Prior to 1 July 2021, TFs only reported on contaminated containers, which amounted to some 2% to 10% of the traffic entering their grounds.
 Reporting on all containers will:

 - enhance the biosecurity system by improving sea container traceability